Skip These Nail Colors If You Have Older Hands

 Advertisement

 But which colors are secret weapons against visibly aging hands, and which should become no-gos?
-For an expert perspective, Glam spoke exclusively to celebrity manicurist Vanessa Sanchez McCollough, who has worked with stars of all ages, from Lupita Nyong'o and Idina Menzel to Cindy Crawford and Jennifer Coolidge.
+For an expert perspective, Glam spoke exclusively to celebrity manicurist Vanessa Sanchez McCullough, who has worked with stars of all ages, from Lupita Nyong'o and Idina Menzel to Cindy Crawford and Jennifer Coolidge.
 As such, she's had plenty of experience adjusting her color palette and technique to best complement the beauty of each client's hands.

-McCollough admits that it's "difficult to make a blanket statement because we all age differently," but adds, "When dealing with manicure colors and aging, I find there are a few colors that should be excluded from the mix."
+McCullough admits that it's "difficult to make a blanket statement because we all age differently," but adds, "When dealing with manicure colors and aging, I find there are a few colors that should be excluded from the mix."
 Essentially, the connection between nail color and aging comes down to two primary variables: skin condition and skin tone.

 Advertisement